 We consider all cash and highly liquid investments with an original maturity of three months or less to be cash equivalents.
 We maintain cash balances in bank accounts that may, at times, exceed federally insured limits.
 We have not incurred any losses from such accounts and management considers the risk of loss to be minimal.
-We believe that cash flow from operations, cash and cash equivalents at December 31, 2020, and availability on our lines of credit will be sufficient to fund our operations and provide for growth for the next 12 to 18 months and into the foreseeable future.
-We have negotiated a new credit agreement with Capital One, N.A. that expanded and extended our credit availability.
-As of December 31, 2020, we had approximately \$0.8 million in cash and cash equivalents, compared to \$1.7 million as of December 31, 2019.
+We believe that cash flow from operations, cash and cash equivalents at December 31, 2021, and availability on our lines of credit will be sufficient to fund our operations and provide for growth for the next 12 to 18 months and into the foreseeable future.
+In 2020, we negotiated a new credit agreement with Capital One, N.A. that expanded and extended our credit availability

+(see Indebtedness - Capital One Revolver, below).
+As of December 31, 2021, we had approximately \$1.0 million in cash and cash equivalents, compared to \$0.8 million as of December 31, 2020.